yujunz/gitlab.com-runbooks/howto/gitter/renew-certificates.md

 # How to renew the TLS certificate for `*.gitter.im`

-There are three points where Gitter serves TLS traffic:
+There are four points where Gitter serves TLS traffic:

 1. ELBs
 1. CloudFront
-1. Websockets servers
+1. Gitter beta (because it's a single node)

-The latter because ELBs don't support websockets traffic hence we just use a TCP listener and terminate the TLS session on the nodes.
+1. Websockets servers (because ELBs don't support websockets traffic hence we just use a TCP listener and terminate the TLS session on the nodes)

 First thing you should do is -unsurprisingly- [renew the certificate](https://gitlab.com/gitlab-com/runbooks/blob/master/troubleshooting/ssl_cert.md).
 SSLMate will download the certificates in the current directory.
 Keep them there for now.
 Note: having more than one AWS account configured on your profile may confuse SSLMate.
 If you can't see the new Route53 record configured on the correct zone you should find out where it got created (it's an `NS` type) and create it manually where it should be.